Visual schema

 Formal relations between layers

-The following relations must be explicit (in the content and in JSON-LD) to allow deterministic machine reading:
+The following relations must be explicit, both in content and in markup, to allow deterministic machine reading:

 Versioning and stability

 The corpus is designed as a set of versionable artifacts.
-A definition modification may produce downstream drift.
+A change to a definition may generate downstream drift.
 Consequently:

 Minimum expected implementation

-For each page, an explicit typing block is expected at the top of content (machine-first, non-disruptive):
+Each page is expected to expose an explicit typing block at the top of its content:

 - Type: Canonical definition / Operational framework / Doctrinal principle / Clarification / Application

-- Canonical definition: link to the definition (if applicable)
+- Canonical definition: link to the definition, when applicable

 - Conceptual version: X.Y